-The French WW1 cemetery in Bitola (Bitola Cimetière Militaire Français) were raised by the French state in memory to the fallen French soldiers during the First World War in the area of city of Bitola (Monastir) on the Macedonian Front.
+The French WW1 cemetery in Bitola (Bitola Cimetière Militaire Français) was raised by the French state in memory to the fallen French soldiers during the First World War in the area of the city of Bitola (Monastir) on the Macedonian Front.

 Special difficulty was the process of finding and identifying the remains of those killed.

 Especially valuable was the information of the local population, and the precise French military documentation.

 In practice, the collection of remains was conducted as follows: first the local population was questioned about locations of graves of French soldiers, and then the remains were excavated and the soldiers were identified.

 The remains were collected in bags, specially impregnated for that purpose.
 They were placed in separate wooden boxes and moved into prepared graves in the cemetery alley, located north-east of Bitola in the so-called Novaci road.

 In the memorial cemetery above every grave was placed metal cross with French tricolor, with embossed cross and basic data of the soldier: Name, number of the unit, place of birth and when he was killed.